-Working within corporate television could have advantages.
-At a time when TV drama was a rarity, I got away with shooting a movie-length drama called Cereal (expanded from an original outline by, you guessed it, Geoff) as six episodes of about 20 minutes each, but only because it had been snuck into a children's series [Kid Set], and produced with the help of some dedicated crew, often working unofficially, plus 'jazz club' mates and the (by then) ASC crane.
+Working within corporate television had its advantages.
+At a time when TV drama was a rarity, I got away with shooting a movie-length drama called Cereal (expanded from an original outline by, you guessed it, Geoff) as six episodes of about 20 minutes each — but only because it had been snuck into a children's series [Kid Set], and produced with the help of some dedicated crew, often working unofficially, plus 'jazz club' mates and the (by then) ASC crane.

-Goodbye Pork Pie drew in some very capable mates from other backgrounds to join the evolved 'jazz club' mob (by then the Waimarama mob): ex-WNTV-1 (Mike Horton, Ian Paul) ex-Pacific (Graeme Cowley, Mike Hardcastle) ex-NFU (Don Reynolds, Sam Pillsbury) ex Talking Pictures (Alister Barry), plus Annie Collins, Lee Tamahori, et al, but the energetic 'underground' approach remained unchanged.
+Goodbye Pork Pie drew in some very capable mates from other backgrounds to join the evolved 'jazz club' mob (by then the Waimarama mob): ex WNTV-1 (Mike Horton, Ian Paul) ex Pacific (Graeme Cowley, Mike Hardcastle) ex NFU (Don Reynolds, Sam Pillsbury) and ex Talking Pictures (Alister Barry), plus Annie Collins, Lee Tamahori, et al. But the energetic 'underground' approach remained unchanged.

 One day in Los Angeles years later I needed to get the signature of a Kiwi citizen for an official form.
 It asked "how long has the referee known the applicant" (the referee being Geoff) and "35 years" was filled in, followed by the thought "hey, that can't be right", but after a quick calculation, yep, it was.
 It's more than 50 now (and still, to 'the kid', unbelievable).